techwithnc/learning-jenkins02/CI_CD/README.md

-# better-hr-tasks
+# road to jenkins.
-Devops tasks assignment for Better HR.
+Use this repo for learning jenkins.